Thank you for Considering Our Marriage & Family Therapy Master’s Program

 6. Learn Our Cutting Edge Therapy Approach

-Our integrative system approach to therapy is grounded in the concept of integration: that the models of therapy are best understood and used in a thoughtful and planful way.
-The systemic, integrative couple and family therapy, pioneered at The Family Institute, addresses emotional, behavioral and relational problems in the context of both familial and extrafamilial relationships.
-The influences of biology, psychodynamics, gender, socioeconomic status, culture and life cycle are used to help clients understand and address their problems.
+Our systemic approach to therapy is grounded in the concept of integration: that the models of therapy are best utilized in a planful and collaborative manner that identifies interventions to fit the specific needs of each client system.
+Integrative Systemic Therapy, pioneered at The Family Institute, addresses emotional, behavioral and relational problems in the context of both familial and extrafamilial relationships.
+The influences of biology, psychodynamics, life cycle, gender, culture, equity and inclusion are used to understand and intervene with the issues clients bring to therapy.